 Register marriage

-Source: BUS Rheinland-PfalzYou must register your intended marriage in person at the registry office in whose jurisdiction you have your place of residence or habitual abode.
+Source: Serviceportal Rheinland-PfalzYou must register your intended marriage in person at the registry office in whose jurisdiction you have your place of residence or habitual abode.

-To speed up the procedure, you can send the registry office your preferred date for the marriage as well as the data required to check your eligibility for marriage by pre-registering.
+To speed up the procedure, you can send the registry office both your preferred date for the marriage and the data required to check your eligibility for marriage by pre-registering.

-The place where you register the marriage does not have to be the place where your marriage is to take place.
+The place where you register your marriage does not have to be the place where your marriage is to take place.
 In principle, you can get married at any registry office in Germany.

 A civil marriage and a church wedding are independent of each other.